lawrennd/snippets/_ml/includes/clustering.md

 \newslide{Objective Function}

-* Minimizes sum of squared distances:
+\slides{* Minimizes sum of squared distances:
   $$
   E=\sum_{j=1}^K \sum_{i\ \text{allocated to}\ j}  \left(\dataVector_{i, :} - \meanVector_{j, :}\right)^\top\left(\dataVector_{i, :} - \meanVector_{j, :}\right)
   $$
 * Solution not guaranteed to be global or unique
-* Represents a non-convex optimization problem
+* Represents a non-convex optimization problem}

 \notes{The $k$-means algorithm works by minimizing an objective function that measures the sum of squared Euclidean distances between each point and its assigned cluster center.
 This objective function can be written mathematically as shown above, where $\meanVector_{j, :}$ represents the mean of cluster $j$.